linaAyman/Hoisting-FullStack-App/README.md

 ## Documentation

-Documentation about the architecture, infrastructure description, app dependencies, and the pipeline process are found inside the [docs] (https://github.com/linaAyman/Hoisting-FullStack-App/tree/master/docs) folder.
+Documentation about the architecture, infrastructure description, app dependencies, and the pipeline process are found inside the [documentation] (https://github.com/linaAyman/Hoisting-FullStack-App/tree/main/documentation) folder.

 ---